opendocsg/slw-judgments-backfill/2017_SGHCF_20/report.md

 Further, the transfer documents were only sent to Ms Sharma at 12.10pm on 10 April 2017. [note: 12] Ms Sharma refused to accept them.
 Mr Singh followed up with two letters to the court, first at 1. pm and then at 9.19 pm, requesting further arguments (“the 10 April Letters”)

 32     In the letter sent to the court on 10 April 2017 at 9.19 pm, Mr Singh stated that he had misinterpreted my orders on 6 April 2017.
 It seems he had the mistaken impression that he had a total of eight days to sign and return _both_ the transfer documents as well as the mortgage-in-escrow, rather than one day to sign and return the transfer documents and eight days to sign and return the mortgage-in-escrow.
-Case law is clear, however, that a mistake by a solicitor is insufficient reason to justify granting an extension of time to file a notice of appeal (see _Kunal Gobind Lalchandani v Konduri Prakash Murthy_ [2005] SGHC 94 at [35] citing _Denko-HLB Sdn Bhd v Fagerdala Singapore Pte Ltd_ [2002] 3 SLR 357 at [13]–[14]).
+Case law is clear, however, that a mistake by a solicitor is insufficient reason to justify granting an extension of time to file a notice of appeal (see _Kunal Gobind Lalchandani v Konduri Prakash Murthy_ <span class="citation">[2005] SGHC 94</span> at [35] citing _Denko-HLB Sdn Bhd v Fagerdala Singapore Pte Ltd_ <span class="citation">[2002] 3 SLR 357</span> at [13]–[14]).
 More importantly, I found it difficult to accept Mr Singh’s explanation.
 On 6 April 2017, he clearly communicated that he understood the orders, which were explained and repeated to him.
 The claims about his alleged confusion were made only by way of letter, without the support of an affidavit.
 Moreover, the account given in the 10 April Letters was inconsistent with what Mr Singh told the court at the hearing on 18 April 2017 in several ways: First, Mr Singh stated in the 10 April Letters that “on 7 April 2017 [his] client was only able to come to our office to execute

 the Transfer [documents] after 6pm”.
 Before me he claimed that his “client only came at 4pm”. [note: 13] Secondly, Mr Singh stated in the 10 April Letters that his office attempted to deliver the signed